 Scientists and doctors have since been protesting against the use of hydroquinone in cosmetics.
 A recent study tried to find out how toxic hydroquinone can be to humans.
 The study was conducted on human volunteers as well as laboratory cultures of skin tissue.
 They found that hydroquinone is quickly absorbed into skin, and within an hour is circulating all through the bloodstream.
 They also found that it remains within the body for at least 24 hours which means that it can have adverse effects on the body in that time period.

 Another study that tested specifically for the cytotoxicity of different compounds found that hydroquinone was the most toxic among those tested.
 It attributed the cytotoxicity to the chemical structure of hydroquinone, which included an alcohol (-OH) group.

 Hydroquinone use is also reported to increase the risk of developing leukemia, liver cancer, skin irritation, irreversible hyperpigmentation and reproductive damage.
 The permanent depigmentation produced by hydroquinone photosensitizes the skin and makes it vulnerable to damage by UV-rays thereby increasing the risk of development of skin cancer.

 Summing it up:

 A lot of countries have heard the scientific evidence and banned products that have hydroquinone.
-In the USA, hydroquinone is available with a physician’s supervision, and recent trends indicate usage of high concentration to get more “immediate” results.
-If you live somewhere that does allow hydroquinone, you must remember that it can have serious adverse long-term effects.
+In the USA, hydroquinone is available with a physician’s supervision where usage of high concentration are popular to get more “immediate” results.
+If you live somewhere that does allow hydroquinone, you must remember that it can have serious adverse long-term effects when misused.
+If you want to try hydroquinone, always do so under the supervision of a medical professional to minimize negative experiences.

-It is always better to avoid products with hydroquinone in them.
-If you happen to use them, always do so under the supervision of a medical professional to avoid any side-effects.
+In general, it is always better to avoid products with hydroquinone in them.
 Stay informed and safe!